Defining Third Party Arrangements

 Entering into a Third Party Arrangement

-- All Third Party Arrangements at the University of Tasmania should be accompanied by either a legally binding contract, available through Legal Services, or a Memorandum of Understanding.
+- All Third Party Arrangements at the University of Tasmania should be accompanied by either a legally binding contract, available through Legal Services.

 - A Third Party Arrangements Checklist has been developed to assist in the quality assurance of Third Party Arrangements.